0xcf/decal-web/_sections/intro.md

 ---
 # Welcome to the Linux System Administration DeCal!

+> **Outdated Notice for Fall 2020:** The DeCal website is currently in the process of being updated for the Fall 2020 semester.
+The current content (slides, labs, and dates) on this website is reflective of the Fall 2019 curriculum.
+Stay tuned for updates to the website or [view the archives](/archives.html) for content from previous semesters!

 This course will cover the basics of setting up and administering a production-quality Linux server environment.
 By the end of this course, we expect you to: